richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 - Every registry reserves a partition for Private or Experimental Use.

-- Entries with ASCII fields are now limited to uppercase letters; fields starting with 0x58, the uppercase letter "X", are reserved for Private or Experimental Use.
+- Entries with ASCII fields are now limited to uppercase letters or digit; fields starting with 0x58, the uppercase letter "X", are reserved for Private or Experimental Use.